 About

-I am a lawyer with training in international law and a practice grounded in domestic legal work.
-My academic and professional background has shaped a sustained interest in how legal institutions operate in practice, particularly where law seeks to protect individuals and where it falls short of learning from lived experience.
+I am a lawyer trained in international law and in the domestic law of India.
+My academic and professional background has shaped a sustained interest in how legal institutions operate in practice, particularly where law seeks to protect individuals and where it falls short.

-I studied public international law and its related areas in an academic setting that emphasised analytical rigour, institutional accountability, and the protection of individuals within complex legal regimes.
-My work has required engaging with difficult factual situations, identifying applicable legal frameworks, and articulating coherent legal arguments across intersecting areas of law.
+I studied public international law and its related areas in a setting that emphasised analytical rigour, institutional accountability, and the protection of individuals within complex legal regimes.

-This site is a space for writing that grows out of that engagement.
-Here, I reflect on international law, domestic legal questions, and the quieter ways law shapes everyday life.
+This site is a space for writing that grows out of my everyday engagement.
+Here, I reflect on international law, domestic legal questions, service law and the quieter ways in which law shapes everyday life.
 The writing is not intended to offer easy conclusions, but to think carefully, critically, and honestly about the role law plays in the world we inhabit.

 Education

-• LL.M. in International Law, Graduate Institute of International and Development Studies, Geneva
+• LL.M. in International Law, Graduate Institute of International and Development Studies, Geneva, Switzerland

 • B.A.
 LL.B.
-(Hons.), Dr. Ram Manohar Lohiya National Law University, Lucknow
+(Hons.), Dr. Ram Manohar Lohiya National Law University, Lucknow, India